caedmonjudd/betterlorem/README.md

     # Number -     (Optional) Integer - Number of Characters, Words, or Paragraphs to generate.
 Defaults to 100 characters, 20 words, or 3 paragraphs.
     # Plain Text - (Optional) Boolean - Exclude the HTML tags from the return.
 Only includes the Line Ending.
-    # Exclude Trailing Period - (Optional) Boolean - Excludes the trailing period form the sentence.
-This has no affect on the Character method (BetterLorem.c).
+    # Exclude Trailing Period - (Optional) Boolean - Excludes the trailing period from the sentence.
+This has no effect on the Character method (BetterLorem.c).

 Examples